Sherryairui/PUI2018_xc1454/HW1_xc1454/README.md

 ```export PUI2018="~/PUI2018"```
 ```alias pui2018="cd PUI2018"```

 Now save and quiz the file.
+Here is the screenshot of the file.

 5. Use the statement to read the new version of the file.